scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

     )
 ```

-We can observe that all strategies seem to have similar constant prediction intervals.
-On the other hand, the quantile strategy offers a solution that adapts the prediction
+At first glance, the four strategies give similar results and the
-intervals to the local noise.
+prediction intervals are very close to the true confidence intervals.
+Let’s confirm this by comparing the prediction interval widths over
+$x$ between all strategies.

 ```python
 fig, ax = plt.subplots(1, 1, figsize=(7, 5))